All the top tourist attractions and places you need to see when you visit Weimar in Thuringia.

 You can’t talk about German literature without mentioning the name Goethe, but his contemporary Friedrich Schiller was almost equally important.
 They developed a friendship and in 1799 Schiller moved to Weimar where he finished some of his most important works (like Wallenstein).

-Today, you can visit his house where he lived with his wife and his three children.
+Today, you can visit the house where he lived with his wife and his three children.
 It’s quite the quaint little place and they even still have the desk where he did most of his writing.
 There’s also a little museum right next to it which is quite noteworthy as well.

 7. Park an der Ilm & Römisches Haus